Steven Stoll in Hapers looks forward to "the specter of a no-growth world".

 "The solution begins with the removal of homeownership from its long-privileged place at the center of the U.S. economy.
 Substantial incentives for homeownership (from tax breaks to artificially low mortgage-interest rates) distort demand, encouraging people to buy bigger houses than they otherwise would.
 That means less spending on medical technology, or software, or alternative energy—the sectors and products that could drive U.S. growth and exports in the coming years.
 Artificial demand for bigger houses also skews residential patterns, leading to excessive low-density suburban growth.
 The measures that prop up this demand should be eliminated.

-study by Grace Wong, an economist at the Wharton School of Business, shows that, controlling for income and demographics, homeowners are no happier than renters, nor do they report lower levels of stress or higher levels of self-esteem."
+If anything, our government policies should encourage renting, not buying.
+Homeownership occupies a central place in the American Dream primarily because decades of policy have put it there.
+A recent study by Grace Wong, an economist at the Wharton School of Business, shows that, controlling for income and demographics, homeowners are no happier than renters, nor do they report lower levels of stress or higher levels of self-esteem."

 Now why would this aspect be left out of every conversation of the housing bubble seen on MSM television?
 Do they just not do their research?
 Are they in the tank?
 Or maybe it's just that they don't think the people who watch their stations are capable of understanding it?
 Whatever the reason, there is no excuse.